iaseth/coloria/README.md

 ### Getting Shades
 The `Color` class has special methods `getShades()`, `getTints()` and `getTones()` that allow you to easily create `shades`, `tints` and `tones` of any color.
-Each of these methods accept an optional `length` argument and return an array of `Color` object.
+Each of these methods accept an optional `length` argument and return an array of `Color` objects.
 ```
 const shades = color.getShades();
 ```